Skip to content

 What the Building Code Actually Says

-IRC Section R802.10.4 states:
+IRC R802.10.4

-“Truss members and components shall not be cut, notched, drilled, spliced, or otherwise altered in any way without the approval of a registered design professional.”
+“Truss members and components shall not be altered in any way without the approval of a registered design professional.”

-• trusses are regulated structural components
+• trusses are regulated structural systems

-• drilling into them counts as an alteration
+• drilling into them is an alteration

-• any alteration requires engineering approval
+• alterations require engineering approval

 The Simple Takeaway

-The Engineered Solution?
+The Engineered Solution